What is neurofeedback?

 The Applied Neuroscience Society of Australasia (ANSA) has information about practitioners in Australia.

-If you’re interested in neurofeedback for your child, you could talk about this therapy with your GP or one of the other professionals working with your child.
-You could also talk about it with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.
+If you’re interested in neurofeedback for your child, see your GP or one of the other professionals working with your child.
+They can talk with you about its risks and benefits.